adamsoliev/bearblog/database_storage/blogpost.md

 For the first few decades, a major use case for databases was recording interactive business transactions (eg airline bookings).
 These use cases, now classified as OLTP, consist of many short reads and/or writes that touch only a few records (or rows) at a time.
 On the hardware of the time, performance was dominated by the mechanical latency of hard disks (explained later).
 To cope with this, databases were built to minimize random I/O, using B+tree indexes as the standard on-disk data structure and a buffer manager to cache frequently accessed disk pages in memory.

 As data volumes grew through the 1990s and 2000s, users wanted systems that could answer analytical questions (eg what are the top 3 best-selling products in North America in Q2?).
 These workloads, now called OLAP, stress the system in a different way: instead of random-seek latency, the main bottleneck was wasted I/O bandwidth caused by reading far more data than the query required.
-This drove the adoption of columnar storage layouts, which allow engines to read only the referenced columns and utilize fast sequential throughput efficiently.
+This drove the adoption of columnar storage layouts, which allow engines to read only the referenced columns and utilize high sequential throughput efficiently.

 The following sections outline the storage-engine designs used for each workload type.